-At September 30, 2020, we had \$400 million aggregate principal amount of senior secured notes outstanding.
-The Notes were issued pursuant to an indenture dated June 19, 2020 (the Indenture) and bear interest at a rate of 7.375%, payable semi-annually on June 1 and December 1.
-A portion of the proceeds from the Notes offering were used to repay the outstanding amount due under our \$150 million term loan (2018 Term Loan) and to pay underwriting fees incurred in connection with the offering.
-Remaining proceeds of \$244.4 million are available for general corporate purposes, including to support the growth of our new business production and operations.
+At March 31, 2021, we had \$400.0 million aggregate principal amount of senior secured notes outstanding.
+The Notes were issued pursuant to an indenture dated June 19, 2020 (the Indenture) and bear interest at a rate of 7.375%, payable semi-annually on June 1 and December 1. \$244.4 million of proceeds from the Notes offering were contributed to our lead operating subsidiary, NMIC and remaining proceeds were used to repay the outstanding amount due under the 2018 Term Loan due on May 24, 2023 and to pay underwriting fees incurred connection with the offering.